You’re more than likely using Google Analytics to measure your website's performance. But are you utilising Core Web Vitals? If not, you should be.

 'Content jank' or Cumulative Layout Shift represents the time it takes page layouts to shift even after the page has loaded.

-CLS measures the visual stability of content by summing shift scores across layout shifts that don’t occur within 500ms of user input.
+CLS measures the visual stability of your content by adding shift scores across layout shifts that don’t occur within 500ms of user input.
 It looks at how much visible content shifted in the viewport as well as the distance the elements impacted were shifted.
 The optimum CLS speed is less than 0.25 seconds.

 Most common causes of a poor CLS are: